-NOTE: I made this in my Kitchen Aid mixer, if using a bread machine, simply put all the wet ingredients in first, and top with the flour, placing the yeast in a well in the center and run on ‘dough cycle’.
+NOTE: I made these homemade cinnamon rolls in my stand mixer.
+If you are using a bread machine, simply put all the wet ingredients in first, and top with the flour, placing the yeast in a well in the center and run on ‘dough cycle’.

 Punch down dough after it has risen and let rest for 5 minutes.

 Meanwhile, mix the cinnamon with the brown and white sugar in a small bowl.

 Roll out the dough with rolling pin into a 7″ x 10″ rectangle.
 Spread the 1/4 cup melted butter on the dough, then sprinkle with the cinnamon sugar mixture, going almost to the edges.
 Pinch the edges to seal.
 Roll the dough, starting from the longest edge (see below.)

 Cut into quarters using dental floss (unflavored), then cut each quarter into 3 equal pieces.
 Place into two 8″ or 9″ round buttered tins or a rectangular baking tray, and place in oven (unheated) for about half an hour or until doubled in size.